 The Missouri Department of Revenue is the state agency with the power to not only issue a driver’s license but also suspend or revoke driving privileges.
 A person’s license can be suspended for varying periods of time, but such periods of suspension generally range from 30 to 90 days.
 Revocation of a driver’s license is generally for one year, but the Missouri Department of Revenue may refuse to re-issue a driver’s license for much longer periods of time.

 If you are facing a driver’s license suspension, turn to attorney Scott Hamblin.
-He is an experienced lawyer and a partner in the law firm Brydon, Swearengen & England P.C., with vast experience handling a range of criminal matters for clients in and around the Jefferson City, Missouri area.
+He is an experienced criminal lawyer and a partner in the law firm Brydon, Swearengen & England P.C., with vast experience handling a range of criminal matters for clients in and around the Jefferson City, Missouri area.

 Reasons for Drivers License Suspension